siddh30/2020-Summer-Honors-Research/README.md

 <p align = 'center'> <img width="600" img height="250" src = https://github.com/siddh30/2020-Summer-Honors-Research/blob/master/Images/Logo.png </p>

 ## Ongoing
-Currently Researching on Industrial Recommender Systems implemented by organizations such as YouTube, Spotify and Netflix along with ways of implementing Deep Learning and Neural Networks in generating relevant and meaningful recommendations for Big Data.
+Currently Researching on Industrial Recommender Systems implemented by organizations such as YouTube, Spotify and Netflix along with ways of implementing Deep Learning and Neural Networks in generating relevant, meaningful and perosnalized recommendations for users.